-The MAIN switch controls power to the passenger's window.
-With this switch off, the passenger's window cannot be raised or lowered.
+The MAIN switch controls power to the passengers' windows.
+With this switch off, the passengers' windows cannot be raised or lowered.
 The MAIN switch does not affect the driver's window.
 Keep the MAIN switch off when you have children in the car so they do not injure themselves by operating the windows unintentionally.

 The power window system has a keyoff delay function.
-The windows will

-still operate for up to ten minutes

-after you turn off the ignition.

-Opening either front door cancels

-the delay function.
-You must turn

-the ignition ON (II) again before you

-can raise or lower the windows.
+The windows will still operate for up to ten minutes after you turn off the ignition.
+Opening either front door cancels the delay function.
+You must turn the ignition ON (II) again before you can raise or lower the windows.